 Protect your garden from critters – Squirrels

-- The spicy mix works great.
 Just like for rabbits, spraying your plants with a spicy mix will do wonders.
-Since squirrels have the nasty habit of taking a bite of any plant under the sun, if they take a bite of something sprayed, they won’t try any other plants.
+Squirrels have the nasty habit of taking a bite of any plant under the sun.
+If they take a bite of something sprayed, they won’t try any other plants.

-- There is netting made specifically to protect your garden from squirrels, but also from other rodents.
-You can build a structure around your garden to enclose your plants, or you can lay it on top of your plants to prevent the squirrels from jumping on them.
+There is netting made specifically to protect your garden from squirrels, but also from other rodents.
+You can build a structure around your garden to enclose your plants.
+Otherwise, you can lay it on top of your plants to prevent the squirrels from jumping on them.

-- Companion planting.
-Here are some plants that squirrels will stay away from: peonies, lilacs, salvia, sedum, gaura, snapdragons, columbine and lavender.
-Consider planting these plants in your garden and do a thorough research about their use in companion planting.
+Here are some plants that squirrels will stay away from peonies, lilacs, salvia, sedum, gaura, snapdragons, columbine, and lavender.
+Consider planting these plants in your garden and do thorough research about their use in companion planting.

 Protect your garden from critters – Deer

-- Try companion planting.
 There are some plants that deer hate and will not eat due to their taste.
-Plants such as allium, artemesia, festuca, nepeta, salvia, virburnum and monarda.
+Plants such as allium, Artemesia, Festuca, nepeta, salvia, viburnum, and monarda.
 Although these plants are not edible by humans, they will make your garden look good and keep deer away.

 Suggested reading: Organic pest control for your garden

-- Try companion plants.
-Moles and groundhogs are not attracted to allium, daffodils and grape hyacinths and they will stay away if you have these plants in your garden.
+Moles and groundhogs are not attracted to allium, daffodils, and grape hyacinths and they will stay away if you have these plants in your garden.